Textiles - what can you do to reduce textiles waste?

 Shoes

-- Worn-out shoes: Recycle sports shoes, gumboots, leather school shoes and hiking boots through the “Treat Lightly” program (drop off at Rebel Sport, Athlete’s Foot, Sports Power Colac and Platypus Shoes Torquay).
+- Worn-out shoes: Recycle sports shoes, gumboots, leather school shoes and hiking boots through the “Tread Lightly” program (drop off at Rebel Sport, Athlete’s Foot, Sports Power Colac and Platypus Shoes Torquay).

 - Old work boots: Recycle with Totally Workwear (Geelong)